F13crack/SaveTool/README.md

 > [!IMPORTANT]
 ># Requirements
->- Python installed on you computer
+>- Python is installed on you computer
 >- following libaries installed
 >  ```
 >  json